 The most important factors to consider when growing Jade Plants is water, light, temperature, and fertilizer.

 Light: Jade Plant flourishes in good health with plenty of light.
 If you can provide a few hours of sunshine a day, you are going to have a happy plant.

 Soil: A good draining soil mix that is gritty is advisable to use, which is sold and used for cacti and succulents.

 Temperature: Room temperatures of around 60 to 75 °F (15.5 to 24 °C) are ideal.
 Winter no less than 50°F (10°C).

 Hardiness Zones: USDA plant hardiness zone 10a – 11b.

-Easy to grow in container, best in full sun but will tolerate part sun.
-It need well-drained soil with a neutral pH.
-Water regularly form spring to autumn and allow soil to dry out before watering again.
+Easy to grow in a container, best in full sun but will tolerate part sun.
+It needs well-drained soil with a neutral pH.
+Water regularly from spring to fall and allow the soil to dry out before watering again.
 During the winter months, water only enough to keep the leaves from shriveling.
-Most common reason for failure is overwatering!
+The most common reason for failure is overwatering!

 Pests and Problems

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus